Barrel Files

 Performance and lazy loading

-You might wonder: doesn't importing all controllers at once hurt performance?
+You might wonder if importing all controllers at once hurts performance.
 The answer is no, because barrel files use lazy imports.

 {